 What is a lead-free cable gland?

-Since its launch just over a year ago, we have made lead-free brass an integral part of life at LAPP, successfully mastered the challenge of alternative materials, and will gradually supplement other product families to include lead-free versions for you.
+Since its launch just over a year ago, we have made lead-free brass an integral part of life at LAPP, successfully mastered the challenge of alternative materials, and will gradually supplement other product families to include lead-free variants for you.

 As the global market leader for integrated cable and connection solutions, we didn’t wait, but we were the first manufacturer in the world to establish cable glands made of lead-free brass early on and to this day have expanded our lead-free product portfolio for you.